CSS-Tricks/MovingBoxes/README.markdown

 ## Changelog

 (Only the most recent changes are shown below, see the [wiki page](https://github.com/chriscoyier/MovingBoxes/wiki/Change-Log) for a complete listing)

+###Version 2.1.4 (9/11/2011)
+* Added `disabled` option
+  * This option contains the css class added to the arrows when the `wrap` option is true.
+  * When the `wrap` option is false, the slider rewinds when clicking the arrow, so it still has a function.

 ###Version 2.1.3 (8/26/2011)
 * Fixed a problem where the `currentPanel` class was not being applied to the current panel.
 Fix for [issue #35](https://github.com/chriscoyier/MovingBoxes/issues/35).